jon-heard/obsidian-inline-scripts/README.md

 ***

-## ADVANCED SHORTCUTS: Setup scripts
+## ADVANCED SHORTCUTS: Setup and shutdown scripts
-Shortcut-files can contain a "setup script".
+A shortcut-file can contain a "setup script".
 A setup script will run whenever the shortcut-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with a specific Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.

+A shortcut-file can contain a "shutdown script".
+A shutdown script will run when a shortcut-file is being disabled, either when it is removed from the shortcut-file list, or when __Text Expander JS__ is being disabled or uninstalled.
+A shutdown script is defined as a shortcut with a specific Test string of `^tejs shutdown$`.
+This feature is useful if your shortcut-file needs to clean-up when being disabled.

 ### Example
 | Test | Expansion | Overview |